JackieMaw/DevOps-Course-Starter/README.md

 ## Deployed to Heroku

-The application can be manually deployed to Heroku:
+The application will be automatically deployed to Heroku by GitHub Actions:

 https://jackiemaw-do-me.herokuapp.com/

-Instructions:
+Instructions for manual deploy:

 ```bash
 $ heroku login